94noni/ObHighchartsBundle/README.md

-# ObHighchartsBundle
+# 94noni/highcharts-bundle

+> [!NOTE]
-### Fork of the original
+> Fork of the original https://github.com/marcaube/ObHighchartsBundle

-Difference with latest v1.7 is the support of Symfony v6+ and PHP v8+, tagged here as v2.
+Difference with latest v1.7 is the support of Symfony v6+ and PHP v8+, tagged here as v2+.

 All credits go for original author at https://github.com/marcaube/ObHighchartsBundle.

+> [!IMPORTANT]
-Used for personal projects to render some charts.
-Maintenance is not promised as I only fork to handle personal projects.
+> Maintenance is not promised as I only fork to handle personal projects.

 Thanks!